 Whether you like ice slushies or margaritas, a blender that can crush ice into a fine texture is necessary for the perfect frozen drink.
-Although some blenders struggle with ice since it can get caught under the blades, others are capable of making snow-like ice with an evenly-processed crush.
-They should also be able to break down frozen fruit and veggies into a cold, silky smoothie.
+Although some blenders struggle with ice since it can get caught under the blades, others can make snow-like ice with an evenly-processed crush.
+These blenders should also be able to break down frozen fruit and veggies into a cold, silky smoothie.

-We've tested over 40 blenders and below are our recommendations for the best blenders for frozen drinks.
-If you're looking for more blenders, check out our recommendations for the best blenders for crushing ice, the best blenders for smoothies, and the best blenders.
+We've tested over 90 blenders, and below are our recommendations for the best options for making frozen drinks.
+If you're looking for more blenders, check out our recommendations for the best blenders for crushing ice, the best blenders for smoothies, the best immersion blenders, and the best blenders.

-Our recommendations above are what we think are currently the best blenders for frozen drinks for most people in each price range.
+Our recommendations above are what we think are currently the best blenders for margaritas, slushies, and other frozen drinks for most people in each price range.
 We factor in the price (a cheaper blender wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no blenders that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for blenders, sorted by their performance crushing ice.
 Be careful not to get too caught up in the details.
 While no blender is perfect, most blenders are great enough to please almost everyone, and the differences are often not noticeable unless you look for them.